Nerio01/odin-foundations-rps/README.md

 - add basic info on how the game is player, number of rounds, ui controls to header and footer

+- unwind the spaggetti code from the single file into a proper module system with imports/exports

 - ...

 - GLORY TO  ODIN